Strawberry Banana Yogurt Ice Pop

 Summer in Florida is in full swing.
 Sure the kids are still in school for a couple more weeks, but the heat and humidity are setting in.
-So…it’s frozen pops season!
+So…it’s frozen ice pops season!
+Today we are sharing our recipe for Strawberry Banana Yogurt Ice Pops.

 There is just something about that feeling when a sweet frozen treat touches your tongue on a stifling hot day.
 It’s like jumping into a cold spring on a 100-degree day.
 It’s refreshing and you want more!

-But, I also use popsicles to ensure that my children are getting necessary nutrients.
+But, I also use popsicles to ensure that my children are getting the necessary nutrients.

 My little boy goes through spurts when I watch what and how he eats and all I can think is, “when did my sweet boy turn into an insatiable billy goat?”
 (I think of goats because my sister wants to start a landscaping company that rents out goats.
 She’s the girliest person I know.
 Just thinking about it makes me laugh.)